He pitopito kōrero:

 Kassie is of Ngāti Raukawa and Pākehā (NZ European) descent, and is based in Aotearoa (New Zealand) in Te Moana Nui a Kiwa (The Great Pacific Ocean of Kiwa).

-MZ was born in Northern China, grew up in Aotearoa (New Zealand) and is currently residing in Tkaronto (Toronto), which is the territory of the Anishinabek Nation, The Haudenosaunee Confederacy, the Huron-Wendat and the Métis.
+MZ was born in Northern China, grew up in Aotearoa (New Zealand) and is currently residing in Tkaronto (Toronto), which is the territory of the Mississaugas of the Credit First Nation, Anishinabek Nation, the Haudenosaunee Confederacy, and the Huron-Wendat.

 We want to thank and acknowledge Oventi for his support and help with this website!